 I started with a very primitive Sinclair Spectrum 32KB gaming computer.
-It required a TV as a display and a spool tape recorder to load the software.
+It required a TV (black & white) as a display and a spool tape recorder to load the software.
 I got tired of gaming and thought of writing software for medical automation.

-Our Out Patient Department used to be very crowded.
-As a junior gynecologist, I had to handle 150+ patients in three hours – and I used to spend a lot of that time searching for investigation reports.
-So I wrote a software to automate that process.
+Our Out-Patient Department used to be very crowded.
+As a junior gynecologist, I had to handle 150+ patients in three hours – and I used to spend a lot of that time searching for laboratory reports.
+So, I wrote a software to automate that process.
 My OPD queue used to get over faster with better attention given to patients.
 That was noticed by my seniors and they asked me to develop similar software for them.
 That is how I started.

 I used to finish my rounds at night, catch the last train, go to the computer center at Municipal Corporation of Mumbai HQ (EDP department it used to be called) and learn programming – on my own.
 Then catch the first train back to the hospital and become a gynecologist again!

-I worked on a free lance basis even while I was studying.
+I worked on a freelance basis even while I was studying.
 When I finished my post-graduation, I was one of the very few people who knew medicine as well as IT.
-In fact at that time, IT has a field had not even evolved.
+In fact, at that time, IT as a field had not even evolved.
 I did have a few programming assignments at hand.
-So I decided to give it a try full-time and started a company.
+Therefore, I decided to give it a try full-time and started a company.
 I did lot of medical software development for doctors, nursing homes, hospitals, UNICEF, WHO and so on.
-In fact, the first birth-death registration software in India was written by me for Municipal Corporation of Bombay.
+In fact, the first Birth-Death registration software in India was written by me for Municipal Corporation of Bombay.

 I then realized that the software skills I have learnt can be used beyond medical field.
 In fact the corporate world was more open to software automation compared to medical field.
 Then I worked on corporate IT applications over next 12 years.
-I was very good at the entire Microsoft platform.
 I did everything – architecture, programming, databases, BI, infrastructure, networking, security…

 Do you know what I realised?
 No matter which technology you take, it is always underutilized.